Radioactive decay: Nuclear processes

 single protons, double protons, and other combinations.

 Beta decay transforms a neutron into proton or vice versa.
-When a neutron inside a parent nuclide decays to a proton, an electron, an anti-neutrino, and nuclide with high atomic number results.
+When a neutron inside a parent nuclide decays to a proton, an electron, an anti-neutrino, and nuclide with higher atomic number results.
 When a proton in a parent nuclide transforms to a neutron, a positron, a neutrino, and nuclide with a lower atomic number results.
 These changes are a direct manifestation of the weak interaction.

 Gamma decay resembles other kinds of electromagnetic emission: it corresponds to transitions between an excited quantum state and lower energy state.
 Any of the particle decay mechanisms often leave the daughter in an excited state, which then decays via gamma emission.

 Other forms of decay include neutron emission, electron capture, internal conversion, cluster decay.